 13. Nisqually/Exit 114 (Nisqually): Billy Frank Jr. Nisqually National Wildlife Refuge

 The Billy Frank Jr. Nisqually National Wildlife Refuge is directly off I-5 at Exit 114 and well worth the stop.
 There is a nature-based playground for children, a visitor center, and miles of flat boardwalk.
 Explore as little or as long as you’re able, and it will cost you just $3 for four adults.
 Children 16 and under are free.
-Note that dogs are not allowed and that literature emphasizes that this is refuge rather than a park — great for a stroll but select another spot for a game of tag.
+Note that dogs are not allowed and that literature emphasizes that this is refuge rather than a park — great for a stroll but select another spot for a run or a game of tag.

 14. Lacey/Exit 111 (WA-510 E./Marvin Rd): Cabela’s/Mayan Mexican Restaurant